As the July school holidays kick off, we’ve added a few July-specific events at the end of the guide, so make sure you check them out for fresh inspo!

 Donut-shaped boats aren’t just for the city.
 You can also cruise along the Port River in a River Cruiser and see how many dolphins you and the kids can spot.
 Children over 5 are welcome.

 Roof climb isn’t just for the adults.
 Children can also experience the amazement of seeing the city from atop the stunning Adelaide Oval.
-Just as long as they’re over 8 and have an accompanying adult.
+Just as long as they’re over 8 years old, over 120cm, and have an accompanying adult.

 Who didn’t love a trip to the museum as a kid, gazing in awe at things you’d never seen before?
 Entry is free and there’s bound to be something that will capture your kids’ interest.